trimstray/mkchain/README.md

-        --debug       displays information on the screen (debug mode) -i, --in          add certificates to merge (multiple files or directory) -o, --out         saves the result (chain) to file
+        --debug       displays information on the screen (debug mode) -i, --in          add certificates to merge (multiple files or directory) -o, --out         saves the result (chain) to file --with-root   add root certificate to the certificate chain
 ```

 ## Requirements